 APPENDIX- ADDITIONAL INFORMATION

 The father of O. Henry.
 This store was also known as “New Drug Store.”
-Store located four doors north of old courthouse.
+It was located four doors north of the old courthouse.

 1859 – PORTER AND GORRELL, DRUGGISTS

-Henry Gorrell, son of Ralph Gorrell, purchased an interest and a second store was opened on West Market Street (then West Street) just west of the courthouse which was then located on the present Jefferson Square.
+Henry Gorrell, son of Ralph Gorrell, purchased an interest and a second store was opened on West Market St. (then West St.) just west of the courthouse, which was then located at the present intersection of Elm St. and Market St.

 1861 – PORTER AND GORRELL, DRUGGISTS